kakeetopius/gtap/README.md

 sudo make install
 ```

 OR install directly from github with Go.
-Make sure GOBIN is part of the PATH.
+Make sure GOBIN is part of the shell's PATH.

 ```sh
 go install github.com/kakeetopius/gtap@latest